 - Use the credit card as a budgeting tool.
 If you’re confident you can use a credit card responsibly and pay off the balance every month, try using it as a budgeting tool.
 By making all of your purchases with your credit card, you can see exactly how much you’ve spent at the end of the month.
 Of course, you should only do this if you know you can pay off the balance each month.
 To make sure your credit card spending doesn’t get out of hand, never charge more to your card than you have in your bank account.

 - Use a rewards card.
 If you’re using a credit card for most or all of your purchases, it makes sense to use a card that offers rewards.
 Not only can you avoid paying interest, but you’ll also earn rewards such as cash, airline miles or retail points.

 - Stay under 30% of your total credit limit.
 One way to keep your credit score healthy is to keep your credit utilization ratio under 30%.
 This credit utilization ratio is the percentage of total available credit that you’re using.
-For example, if your credit card limit is $1,000 you should keep your balance under $300.
-But the ratio applies to the sum all of your cards – so if one credit card has a $3,000 limit and a $3,000 balance, and a second card has a limit of $7,000 with no balance, you’re right at the 30% mark ($3,000 of an available $10,000) which is where you want to be.
+For example, if your limit is $1,000 you should keep your balance under $300.
+But the ratio applies to the sum of all your cards – so if one credit card has a $3,000 limit with a $3,000 balance, and a second card has a limit of $7,000 with no balance, you’re right at the 30% mark ($3,000 of an available $10,000) which is where you want to be.

 - Protect yourself from credit card fraud.
 While there is no foolproof way to prevent all instances of credit card fraud and theft, understanding and adopting a few best practices can help reduce your risk.